DBLive/dblive-client-ios-macos/README.md

 `getJsonAndListen(_ key: String) { (value: String?) in } -> DBLiveKeyEventListener`: Gets the current **Dictionary** value of `key` returned immediately, and then listens for any updates to its value.
 Set the `.isListening` property of the returned `DBLiveKeyEventListener` to `false` to stop listening.

+#### Planned future functionality
+  * `set` and `get` will be restricted based on appKey.
+Individual devices can be granted additional functionalitality via a *secret key* that can be stored securely in your backend system.
+  * `lockAndSet`: Will grant a temporary lock on a key so no other device can change its value.
+This will help assure that setting the value will not override a `set` from another device.
+  * `Int values`: Ints will have additional functionality, such as incrementing and decrementing in a way that 2 devices can simultaneously do it.

 ## Installation